 Ford Motor Company, otherwise simply called Ford, is an American automaker with headquarters in Dearborn, Michigan, which is outside of Detroit.
 Ford Motor Company was founded in June of 1903 by Henry Ford and now sells vehicles around the world.
 Their commercial line and automobile line is sold under the Ford name while the luxury cars are sold under the Lincoln name.

 Ford is the creator of large-scale production of vehicles by using assembly lines.
 The methods are often referred to as Fordism.
 They are the second-largest automaker based in the United States (the first is GM) plus the fifth-largest across the world.
 Even though the company is public now, the family of Ford still retains 40% of the voting rights through Class B shares.
 They have more than 200,000 employees working at over 90 facilities and plants worldwide.

 Henry Ford first attempted to make a car company with his name in 1901, called the Henry Ford Company.
 Later, in 1902, it went on to become the Cadillac Motor Company.
 Then, Ford gave up the rights to use his name.

 In 1903, Ford converted a factory with $28,000 received from twelve investors.
 Some of these investors included Horace and John Dodge, who later went on to create their own company.
-This is the start of the Ford Motor Company.
+In answer to the question when was Ford founded?
+The answer would be 1903.
+This is the start of the Ford Motor Company as we know it today.

 The company’s first president wasn’t actually Ford, but instead John S. Gray who was a local banker.
 In the beginning, Ford produced only a few cars each day.
 This was accomplished with a few men that worked on each vehicle.
 Over the next decade, Ford would perfect the refinement and expansion of an assembly line.